nya3jp/cros-bazel/README.md

 # ChromeOS Bazelification

-This is an experiment to build ChromeOS with Bazel.
+This repository provides the implementation to build ChromeOS with Bazel.

 ## Checking out

-For the prototyping phase, we're working on building a snapshot of ChromiumOS.
-Use `repo` to check out a snapshotted ChromiumOS tree + Bazel files.
+Building ChromeOS with Bazel is currently possible only on a special branch for Bazel development.
+Use the following `repo` command to check out the branch with a few additional repositories.

 ```sh
 $ mkdir ~/chromiumos